-- The project title

-- Applicant/Institution:

-- Street Address/City/State/Zip:

-- Postal Address:

-- Lead PI name, telephone number, email:

-- Administrative Point of Contact name, telephone number, email:

-- FOA Number: DE-FOA-0002497

-- DOE/SC Program Office: Advanced Scientific Computing Research

-- DOE/SC Program Office Technical Contact: Dr. Steven L. Lee

-- PAMS Pre-application tracking number:
+- The Project Title: - Applicant/Institution: - Street Address/City/State/ZIP: - Postal Address: - Lead PI name, telephone number, email: - Administrative Point of Contact name, telephone number, email: - FOA Number: DE-FOA-0002592 Error!
+Reference source not found. - DOE/NE Program Office: Advanced Modeling and Simulation - DOE/NE Program Office Technical Contact: David Henderson - DOE/SC Program Office: Advanced Scientific Computing Research - DOE/SC Program Office Technical Contact: Randall Laviolette - PAMS LOI tracking number - Research area or areas as identified in Section I of this FOA:

-Important Instructions to the Sponsored Research Office of Submitting Institutions: SC requires that you create one single machine readable PDF file that contains the DOE Title Page, project narrative, biographical sketch, current and pending support, bibliography and references cited, facilities and other resources, equipment, data management plan, and other attachments.
+Important Instructions to the Sponsored Research Office of Submitting Institutions: SC requires that you create one single machine-readable PDF file that contains the DOE Title Page, project narrative, biographical sketch, current and pending support, bibliography and references cited, facilities and other resources, equipment, data management plan, and other attachments.
 This single PDF file may not be scanned from a printed document and must be attached in Field 8 on the Grants.gov form.
+You are strongly encouraged to submit the combined research narrative file through a "Print to PDF" or equivalent process to ensure that all content is visible in the one PDF file.
 Do not attach any of the items listed in this paragraph separately in any other field in Grants.gov.
 If you do, these additional attachments will not become part of the application in PAMS.